christophhart/hise_documentation/introduction/tour/Readme.md

 In the **Module Tree** you can click the _Pen Icon_ to activate the adding functionality.

-Click the plus icon next to the **Master Chain** to create a new [Sound Generator](/hise-modules/sound-generators).
-Pick something simple like the Sine Wave Generator or the Waveform Generator and start playing around.

-You will notice that the Sine Wave Generator features nearly the same top-bar as the Master Chain with its mostly self-explanatory controls:
+When you click the plus icon next to the **Master Chain** you can create a new [Sound Generator](/hise-modules/sound-generators).
+Pick something simple like the Sine Wave Generator or the Waveform Generator and click on the newly created module.You will notice that the Sine Wave Generator features nearly the same top-bar as the Master Chain with its mostly self-explanatory controls:

 **Minimize** **Colorpicker** **processor ID** **Mute** **Meter** **Routing Matrix** **Gain** **Pan** and **Delete**